-Pre-Pandemic - Academic and administrative offices are secured each day at the end of their operating hours.
-Rochester doors unlocked/locked based upon stated hours.
+Academic and administrative offices are secured each day at the end of their operating hours.
+Portsmouth Campus main doors, front lobby, unlocked/locked based upon stated hours.
+All other doors lock at 6:00 PM and are exit only.

 After-hours entry is only available to faculty, staff, and students accompanied by a faculty/staff member, who is authorized by the College Administration.
 Building hours during semester breaks, College holidays, and summer may be reduced or modified from the normal operating hours.